Smooth optimization using global and local low-rank regularizers: Weighted Huber-based low-rank regularizers

 \begin{remark} In applications we might like low-rank regularizers to penalize small singular values more than large singular values, as the former are usually associated with noise.
 This preference would suggest using weights \w whose components are in nondecreasing order, \ie, $0\leq w_1\leq w_2\leq \ldots\leq w_r$.
 Under this setting \tref{th,wreg_cvx_dif} shows that \rpotw would be non-convex, which can complicate optimization.
 We show empirically in the following sections that in this non-convex setting \rpotc can outperform its non-weighted version \rpot when a good initialization is provided. \end{remark}

-\begin{remark} \tref{th,wreg_cvx_dif} provides a closed-form expression for $\nabla \rpotc(\X)$ which can be computed using a singular value decomposition (SVD) of \X. The existence of this gradient is based on the assumption that \X does not have repeated singular values, which might seem limiting.
-However, in practice SVD solvers most likely provide distinct singular values due to numerical precision errors.
-Therefore, from now on we assume that the sufficient conditions of \tref{th,wreg_cvx_dif} are satisfied when calculating the gradient of \rpotc. \end{remark}
+\begin{remark} \tref{th,wreg_cvx_dif} provides a closed-form expression for $\nabla \rpotc(\X)$, whose existence is based on the assumption that \X does not have repeated singular values.
+This allows us to use Proposition \ref{th,cvx_dif_F} with Proposition \ref{prop,fpotc_dif}; in the case of repeated singular values the function \fpotw would not be necessarily differentiable at $\vsig(\X)$.
+This condition might seem limiting as low-rank matrices present repeated singular values.
+Methods based on the nuclear norm involve thresholding operations that lead to ``exactly'' zero singular values.
+In contrast, our smooth approach will shrink singular values towards zero, but never thresholds them exactly to zero, so repeated zero singular values are extremely unlikely.
+In addition, if the gradient $\nabla \rpotc(\X)$ (as given in \eref{e,R_grad_weighted}) is calculated by computing a singular value decomposition (SVD) of \X using a computational solver, as is usually done in real applications, it is highly unlikely to obtain repeated singular values due to the presence of noise and numerical precision errors.
+Therefore, hereafter we assume that the sufficient condition of \tref{th,wreg_cvx_dif} corresponding to having no repeated singular values is satisfied when calculating the gradient of \rpotc. \end{remark}

 Under the setting of nondecreasing weights it is also possible to construct majorizers for \rpotc that are analogous to the ones provided for \rpot in \eref{e,maj_reg_gen}.
 If $\w \in \reals^r$ such that $0\leq w_1\leq w_2\leq \ldots\leq w_r$, then these majorizers have the form: